 A woman’s body can change after pregnancy.
-For those unhappy with how their body has changed, wishing to restore it to its shape pre-baby, there are surgical and non-surgical options available to help women improve their figure.
-“Mummy makeovers,” as they are sometimes referred to, do not follow a specific, standard formula.
+For those patients wishing to restore their body after pregnancy, there are surgical and non-surgical options available to help women improve their figure and abdominal strength.
+Post pregnancy procedures, do not follow a specific, standard formula.
 This is a highly customisable set of procedures that address the problems unique to each mother.

 The aim of plastic surgery and non-surgical procedures after pregnancy is improvements in post-pregnancy changes to the body and face.
 We recognise that new mothers are time-poor, and shorter recovery periods are optimal.
 As such, we provide you with treatment plans and recommendations to assist you in getting back into your normal day-to-day activities as soon as possible.